datalakehouse/docs/docs/tools/cli/service/connector.rst

 ``avn service connector create``
 ''''''''''''''''''''''''''''''''''''''''''''''''''''''''''

-Creates a new Kafka Connect connector in a given Aiven for Apache Kafka service.
+Creates a new Kafka Connect connector in a given DLH for Apache Kafka service.

 .. list-table::
   :header-rows: 1